rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Sword Burst]] Spell should have either "wip" or "spell" tag
 - [[Tasha's Hideous Laughter]] Spell should have either "wip" or "spell" tag
 - [[Thunderclap]] Spell should have either "wip" or "spell" tag
-- [[Thunderous Smite]] Spell should have either "wip" or "spell" tag
 - [[Vicious Mockery]] Spell should have either "wip" or "spell" tag
-- [[Warding Bond]] Spell should have either "wip" or "spell" tag
-- [[Warding Wind]] Spell should have either "wip" or "spell" tag
 - [[Witch Bolt]] Spell should have either "wip" or "spell" tag
 - [[Word of Radiance]] Spell should have either "wip" or "spell" tag
-- [[Zephyr Strike]] Spell should have either "wip" or "spell" tag

-## Missing Description
-- [[Frostbite]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Ray of Frost]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Resistance]] Spell is missing a description (or more likely the description is in the wrong format)